 Federal and state laws mandate errors and omissions insurance for certain professions.
 Small businesses may also need it to fulfill the requirements of a client contract or a licensing body.

 No matter how carefully you manage your books, review your contracts, vet your customers, or monitor your employees, you can't control everything.
-Errors and omissions insurance (E&O), also called professional liability insurance, protects your cash reserves when a mistake or oversight happens and a client sues.
+Errors and omissions insurance (E&O), also called professional liability insurance, protects your cash reserves when a mistake or oversight happens, or your business is accused of inadequate work, and a client sues.

 Errors and omissions insurance also protects against accusations of negligence when your business is not at fault.
-In either case, E&O can help pay for attorney's fees, administrative costs, expert witness and consulting fees, court costs, and the eventual cost of a settlement or judgment.
+In either case, E&O can help pay for legal defense costs such as attorney's fees, administrative costs, expert witness and consulting fees, court costs, and the eventual cost of a settlement or judgment.

-Errors and omissions insurance can help pay your legal fees and other costs in the following scenarios:
+E&O insurance coverage can help pay your legal fees and other defense costs in the following scenarios:

 Every industry involves different risks.
 In certain industries, the risk is so significant that an error or negligent performance on your part could severely impact your client's finances.
 To address these heightened stakes, some federal and state laws set minimum E&O coverage requirements for certain professions.
 Note that E&O is also called professional liability insurance or malpractice insurance, depending on the industry.